dbarzin/deming/docs/delegation.md

 - Select a measurement to perform

-### Performing an measurement
+## Performing a measurement

-When an auditee performs an mesurement, they can :
+When an auditee performs a mesurement, they can :

 - "Save" the measurement